 - Tower Green which saw many prisoners held in the buildings around this area of garden, and then sometimes their untimely deaths on the Scaffold Site.

 - Traitor’s Gate where prisoners accused of treason were brought by boat through this entrance- including Queen Elizabeth I.

 - The famous ravens that live in the gardens next to the White Tower.
 Legend says the Tower will collapse if they fly away (their wings are now clipped to ensure this doesn’t happen).

-- The Ceremony of the Keys which is free (but advance reservations are required- plan early as it is already booked until August 2015!) and features the Chief Yeoman Warder locking the main gates of the Tower, after which a bugler sounds the Last Post.
+- The Ceremony of the Keys which is free but advance reservations are required- plan early as this is always booked out well in advance.
+This features the Chief Yeoman Warder locking the main gates of the Tower, after which a bugler sounds the Last Post.